lab-ml/remote/notes/local-ubuntu.md

 conda create -n myenv "python=3.8"
 ```

-If you add the option `-y`  it won't ask for confirmations.
+If you add the option `-y`  it won't ask for confirmation.

 Activate our new conda environment.